-When is the start of Rosh Hashanah 2016?
-See our chart with dates and the meaning of this religious holiday.
+When does Rosh Hashanah 2016 start?
+See our chart with dates and the meaning of this Jewish holiday.

 Rosh Hashanah begins: